vaishnkv/toy.net-servers/README.md

 The main objective is to "see" the network-traffic when different types of servers serves their corresponding requests.
 I have written a bash script (run.sh) which will automate following steps:

-    - Run a HTTP server.
+    - Run an HTTP server.
     - Run a DNS server.
     - Send a curl request the HTTP server.
     - Send a dig request the DNS server.